 Before you can dig into that delicious hot meal, the first question you need to answer is: will you be cooking your meals inside or outside?

-Outdoor kitchens are the way to go for basic vanlife.
+Outdoor kitchens are the way to go for the minimalist vanlife.
 Find a place to park (preferably with a good view), pull out a folding table, light your camp stove, and you’re ready to make dinner.
 Wash up using an outdoor water source like a river or campground faucet (know the rules and use biodegradable soap, please!).
 Store your pots and pans with the rest of your stuff.

 Pros of outdoor kitchens:

 - Leaves more space in your van for other features